 The nursery industry is a strong and growing part of Maryland's agricultural economy.
-Based on a crop cash value of more than $400,000,000, it is the number two agricultural commodity in the state and the number one cash crop.
+It is the number two agricultural commodity in the state and the number one cash crop.
 It is a goal of this section to facilitate the production and sale of Maryland nursery stock by inspecting all plant material intended for sale or distribution to ensure that it is disease and pest free.

-By law, and by reciprocal agreements with other states, plant material at each producing nursery is required to be inspected annually for freedom from dangerously injurious plant pests prior to its movement out of Maryland.
+By law, and by reciprocal agreements with other states, plant material at each producing nursery is required to be periodically inspected for freedom from dangerously injurious plant pests prior to its movement out of Maryland.
 These inspections also facilitate phytosanitary certification of Maryland plants for export from the United States.
-MDA inspectors issued phytosanitary certificates for the movement of plants and plant products to 18 states and territories and five foreign countries.
-Most of the certificates were issued to meet requirements of Japanese beetle quarantines.
+Certificates are issued to meet requirements of various quarantines.
 Inspections of plants at plant dealers (garden centers, chain stores and landscape contractors) are conducted to intercept pests not known to occur in Maryland and to provide consumer protection.
-The general health of Maryland-produced nursery stock is excellent.

 Because agricultural and forest pests can hitchhike on nursery stock that is moved from one part of the world to another, the nursery inspection program also is charged with monitoring this pathway.
 Plant pests can cause serious economic loss due to direct plant damage or indirectly when reduced markets for Maryland products result because of other state or federal quarantines.